webdacjs/wiki-infoboxes/README.md

 ## Usage

 The module provides two main functions: `fetchInfoBoxes` and `fetchSearchInfoBoxes`.
-You can use the first one if you know the exact wikipedia page title and latter if you don't know it and want to search for it, but both are used in similar fashion:
+You can use the first one if you know the exact wikipedia page title and latter if you don't know the exact title and want tor search for it.
+Both are used in similar fashion:

 ```js
 > const { fetchInfoBoxes, fetchSearchInfoBoxes,  } = require('wiki-infoboxes')